10 Poets of London: Walk In Their Historical Footsteps

 William Wordsworth

 William Wordsworth describes beautifully his early morning view from Westminster Bridge.
 Wordsworth’s magical experience will have been from the original bridge, erected in 1750.
 The present one dates back to the 1860s, but still provides that same vantage point.
-Reading the poem in situ can deepen your appreciation of it with context – the background, the history and a proper sense of place.
+Reading the poem in situ functions to deepen your appreciation of it with context – the background, the history and a proper sense of place.

 William Blake portrait